wikimedia/mediawiki/DEVELOPERS.md

 For MacOS and Windows users, this may significantly slow down page loads.
-Depending on what you're working on, it may be better to not disable caching and insted do hard refreshes in your browser.
+Depending on what you're working on, it may be better to not disable caching and instead do hard refreshes in your browser.

 See [Manual:Caching][manual-caching] on MediaWiki.org for more information.